TheBoop/gitlearn/docs/runtests.md

 f 5
 f 7
 ```
-They recieve 4 points for the objective on line 6:
+They receive 4 points for the objective on line 6:
 ```
 g 6 4
 ```